-Scrub your way to beautiful skin
+Scrub your way to beautiful, vibrant skin.

 As you make healthy, positive changes to the way your body looks and feels, it only makes sense that you might want to improve the appearance of your body’s largest organ: your skin.
-Stretch marks are a common concern, caused by rapid change in skin growth.
+Stretch marks are a common concern caused by rapid changes in skin growth.
 They can appear after pregnancy or excessive weight gain or weight loss.
 Although they seem to be on the top layer of our skin, stretch marks are actually in the middle layer.
 That makes them difficult to remove with topical treatment alone.
-Luckily, we learned about a DIY coffee scrub for fading stretch marks that may affect tissues beneath the surface.
+Luckily, we learned about a DIY coffee scrub for stretch marks that may affect tissues beneath the surface.

 Coffee has been gaining ground for its beneficial skin care properties.
 This DIY scrub has two simple, everyday ingredients that are probably already in your kitchen.
 Like any treatment, it takes time to see results, so be patient!
-As an added bonus, if you use this scrub early in the morning, the aroma of the coffee will wake you up and start your day off strong.
+As an added bonus, if you use this coffee scrub for stretch marks early in the morning, the aroma of the coffee will wake you up and start your day off strong.
 So what are you waiting for; let’s get to scrubbin’!

 The Ingredients & Why They Work